 If Winnie the Pooh and the rest of the gang from the Hundred Acre Woods are your favorite Disney characters, the Crystal Palace is the Magic Kingdom restaurant for you.
 This dining option is located in a glass, greenhouse-like building on Main Street, so you definitely won’t miss it.

-Plus, as one of the only character dining options at Magic Kingdom, the Crystal Palace is always packed with people wanting to hang out with Pooh, Eeyore, Piglet, and Tigger.
+As one of the only character dining options at Magic Kingdom, the Crystal Palace is always packed with people wanting to hang out with Pooh, Eeyore, Piglet, and Tigger.
 You can even walk with them in a parade around the restaurant!
+But this means that you must make a reservation in advance, for this is one of the best Magic Kingdom restaurants, and due to its interactions and popularity, it can get crowded!

 A crowd favorite that isn’t found at most other Disney dining options is Pooh’s puff French toast, complete with a tasty covering of cinnamon and sugar, so be sure to get a few bites of that as well.